fylgja/site/src/components/table.md

 So it is hard to make a responsive behavior that fits all table data types.

 So use the `@fylgja/utilpack` overflow util class.
-That at least allows your table not the break the page.
-And can be scrolled instead.
+That at least allows your table not the break the page and can be scrolled instead.
 Giving a basic user experience.

 ```html